 Visit Palazzo Albergati on Via Saragozza

-While there are many things to do in Bologna other than touring museums, galleries, and old churches, people don’t visit old Italian cities for their fishing or mountaineering.
-As soon as you recharge your batteries in Al Parco Giardini Margherita, it’s time to visit another museum/art venue.
+One more museum to go!
 Catch a bus (32 again) from Giardini Margherita to Aldini (4 stops), then take a short 3-minute walk north on Via Malpertuso until you reach Palazzo Albergati, located on the street corner.

-The place is worth a visit for its large exhibition of Andy Warhol’s works, as well as for the palace itself, with its remarkable structure, beautiful ceilings, amazing wall paintings, and kitschy baroque stucco.
-Construction on the palace, belonging to one of Bologna’s most important families, began in 1519.
+The place is worth a visit for its large exhibition of Andy Warhol’s works, as well as for the palace itself.
+It has a remarkable structure, beautiful ceilings, amazing wall paintings, and kitschy baroque stucco.
+The construction of the palace, belonging to one of Bologna’s most important families, began in 1519.
 If you’re into contemporary art, you will love seeing the famous portraits of Mick Jagger and Marilyn Monroe in this uniquely historic setting only 20 minutes away from the city’s shopping district.

 Stop at a Nearby Restaurant for Dinner